realaravinth/realaravinth/content/privacy-policy.md

 -   No information is mined and harvested for personal and behavioral trends.
 -   No information is monetized.

-### Information is collected and its purposes
+### Information collected and its purposes

 Website activity is logged and stored for a period of one month for debugging purposes.
-This information is not shared with anyone and I don't run any analytics on it.
+This information is not shared with anyone nor I don't run analytics on it.

-I don't share this information with anyone nor do I run analytics on it.

 The following information is collected: